FlowFuse/website/src/blog/2024/08/comparing-dashboard-2-with-uibuilder.md

 ### UI-Builder

 UI-Builder does not provide built-in charting options.
-However, you can add charts using third-party libraries, which can make the visualization setup more complex and time-consuming.
-This approach requires additional effort to integrate and configure the libraries, potentially increasing the complexity of creating visualizations.
+However, you can add charts using any third-party JavaScript libraries.
+This approach requires additional effort to integrate and configure the libraries, as well as writing the relevant JavaScript to render the charts.
+This increases the complexity of creating visualizations, but does offer more control and customisation.

 ## How Fast and Easy is It to Communicate with Node-RED Instances?